vtsuperdarn/clustering_superdarn_data/README.md

 # clustering_superdarn_data

-This project is developing new models for classifying SuperDARN (Super Dual Auroral Radar Network) data using machine learning algorithms.
+We are developing new models for classifying SuperDARN (Super Dual Auroral Radar Network) data using machine learning algorithms.
 In the past, this data has been classified point-by-point using a quadratic formula based on doppler velocity and spectral width.